Affiliate links on Android Authority may earn us a commission. Learn more.

 How to delete photos from iCloud to free up space

-Unless you can upgrade your iCloud storage, your rather pathetic free 5GB of iCloud storage will not last very long.
+Unless you can upgrade your iCloud storage, your pathetic free 5GB will not last very long.
 This means constant deleting will be a necessary and continual process, and you may eventually decide that all those iCloud pictures of your delicious avocado toast for breakfast don’t need to stay in the cloud.
 Here’s how to delete photos from iCloud to claw that precious space back.

 If your device is connected to your iCloud account, simply deleting the photo(s) from the device will automatically remove them from iCloud.
-If your device is not connected to iCloud, you will need to log into your account on iCloud.com and delete the image(s) from there.
+If your device is not connected to iCloud, you must log into your account on iCloud.com and delete the image(s) from there.

 JUMP TO KEY SECTIONS

 How to delete images from iCloud on your iOS or Mac device

 If your iOS or Mac device is connected to your iCloud account via Photo sharing, then you have to delete the image(s) from the device itself.
 Subsequently, the device will sync with iCloud on its next scheduled backup, and iCloud’s copy of the photo(s) will also delete.

 They will be put into a Recently Deleted folder, where they will sit for 30 days before being permanently deleted, never to be seen again.
 During those 30 days, however, you can easily pull the photo(s) back out if you want them again.

 If you need to delete an image on your iPhone or iPad, go to the Photos app and locate the photo.
 In the bottom right-hand corner is a small trash bin icon.
 Tap it to delete the image.

 If you want to delete photos in bulk, go to the grid view of your album and tap the Select button at the top of your screen.